AbWahab07/shopify-webpack-dev-workflow/README.md

 When running `npm start`, Webpack will use a plugin that runs `shopify-themekit watch` after a successful build.
 Webpack will then be set to watch and recompile file changes, and Theme Kit will watch for file changes in the `dist` directory.

 ## ‼️ Required Files
+- The layout and template entry files in `src/js/bundles/` are necessary for Webpack to generate the CSS and JavaScript assets for each layout and template.
+Additional entry files will be required when creating new liquid templates or alternate templates, ie. `page.about.js`.
 - The `style-bundle.liquid` and `script-bundle.liquid` snippets output dynamic asset URLs based on current layout and template.
 These have been added to sample `theme.liquid`.
 The `layout` variable is required.

+## Shopify Plus Stores
+If your store is on Shopify Plus, you'll to do the following:
+- Create `checkout.scss` and add to `src/styles/layout/`.
+- Create `checkout.js` and add to `src/js/bundles/layout/`.
+- Add `import "Styles/layout/checkout.scss";` to `checkout.js`.
-- If your store is on Shopify Plus, render these snippets in `checkout.liquid` by changing the snippet's layout variable to `checkout`. ie. `{% render 'style-bundle', layout: 'checkout' %}`.
+- Render these snippets in `checkout.liquid` by changing the snippet's layout variable to `checkout`. ie. `{% render 'style-bundle', layout: 'checkout' %}` and `{% render 'script-bundle', layout: 'checkout' %}`.
-- The layout and template entry files in `src/js/bundles/` are necessary to generate the CSS and JavaScript files for each template.
-Additional entry files will be required when creating new liquid templates or alternate templates, ie. `page.about.js`.

 ## 📝 Notes
 - Subdirectories are allowed in `assets/`, `js/`, `styles/`, `snippets/`.